SiFTW/MitchellLabWebsite/content/post/fingerprints/info.md

 - Open "Fingerprinting.ipynb"

 - Follow the instructions in the file, which will tell you how what to change based on your plotting requirements.
 Use shift + enter to run each cell.

+- When you run the final cell it will generate your fingerprints.
+You can copy and paste these out of the notebook you're running or they will be saved in your user folder and you can download them.